-This online research journal represents the first stage of a joint effort by the National Park Service (NPS) Network to Freedom and the House Divided Project at Dickinson College to address the phenomenon of group escapes from slavery.
-Our regional focus is on the Missouri borderlands during the antebellum and wartime period.
+This online research journal represents a joint effort by the National Park Service (NPS) Network to Freedom and the House Divided Project at Dickinson College to address the phenomenon of group escapes from slavery.
+Our initial regional focus has been on the Missouri borderlands during the antebellum and wartime period.
+We are now also beginning a second phase looking at the Kentucky borderlands.
 Contemporaries almost always called these group escapes, “slave stampedes.”
 Yet that term rarely appears in modern-day studies of the Underground Railroad or resistance to slavery.
 Even the idea of large groups of freedom seekers moving defiantly together toward attempted self-liberation seems almost impossible many teachers and students to accept.
 Yet stampedes happened –sometimes quite frequently– and we need to try to understand what these revolutionary episodes meant to Americans in that era.

 To begin this journey, we suggest watching this short 2-minute video interview with Dr. Deanda Johnson of the National Park Service Network to Freedom.
 She offers a concise history of the term’s origins and explains how the reality of group attempts at liberation can complicate our understanding of the Underground Railroad.
 Then you might want to read the attached 2019 essay by Professor Matthew Pinsker from Dickinson College.
 His 23-page introductory survey of the topic also helps explains why the Missouri borderlands should rightly be considered at the front lines of the stampedes phenomenon and how both antebellum and wartime slave stampedes helped tip the balance toward the final destruction of slavery.